Geely Enters Australia and New Zealand, Completing Global Presence Across Five Continents

 The Geely EX5 has already captured international attention, with successful launches in Indonesia, the Philippines, and Costa Rica.
 Its international presence continues to grow, with its first overseas deliveries occurring in Thailand in March 2025.
 By the end of 2025, Geely plans to introduce the EX5 to over 20 global markets.

-China Winning While US Falters
+China is Winning

 EVs continue to sell well in America, the first two months of this year have seen a 30% growth in EV sales, according to Rho Motion, a market intelligence firm.
 While the growth of EVs remains strong, the future trajectory is uncertain.
-The administration has made moves to roll back the federal clean vehicle tax credits, which could slow the pace of adoption for many consumers.
-Additionally, the administration has raised the prospect of imposing a 25% tariff on imports from Canada, and Mexico, a critical manufacturing hub for many of these EVs.

 China produced 32.3% of the world’s cars in 2023, according to the International Organization of Motor Vehicle Manufacturers.
 In the infographic below, one can easily see how America is struggling to compete, at 11.3%.